digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 Looking at the above, you can also notice that the main Netmaker server is part of your private network, and that it's acting as an Egress Gateway (denoted by the green pass mark in the egress column).

-**Hint:**
+**Notes:**

-It may happen for some  `Netclients` to not succeed in joining your private network.
-What you can do in this case is to hit the `Sync` button on the top right corner:
+- It may happen for some  `Netclients` to not succeed in joining your private network.
+What you can do in this case is click the `Sync` button on the top right corner:

 ![Healthy](assets/images/doks_network_nodes_sync.png)

-If the above still doesn't solve this issue, you can ultimately kill the respective pods.
-The DaemonSet will spawn fresh ones, and the join process should start again (nodes communicate with master node, meaning the Netmaker server, via GRPC calls).
+- If the sync operation still doesn't solve this issue, you can ultimately kill the respective pods.
+The DaemonSet will spawn fresh ones, and the join process should start again (nodes communicate with master node, meaning the Netmaker server via GRPC calls).

 Next, you will test the egress setup by deploying the `curl-test` pod in your cluster.
 Then, you will make a request from the `curl-test` pod to [ifconfig.me](https://ifconfig.me), to see if it's the `Egress Gateway IP` that your DOKS cluster is using to connect to the outside world.